amitavm/jd/README.md

-  We send the PID of the client process (Bash) with each request to JDS because JDS maintains directory lists for multiple shells, so it needs to know the specific shell instnace it needs to work on behalf of.
+  We send the PID of the client process (Bash) with each request to JDS because JDS maintains directory lists for multiple shells, so it needs to know the specific shell instance it needs to work on behalf of.

 ### Command `jd -l`